 - Incorrectly tinted glasses – from tests we’ve performed, under 385nm any tint colours/shades in glasses, UV-protective or not, reduce the contrast of stains against their backgrounds, making stains harder to spot.
 We recommend using zero tinted 99% UV protective safety glasses when hunting for invisible urine stains with your PeeDar flashlights.
 If you’ve got a cheaper 390nm+ UV flashlight then we’d generally recommend yellow/amber coloured safety glasses, they tend to increase the contrast by cutting out the normally overpowering obscuring strong purple visible light.

-- Not searching in complete darkness – although obvious, only by searching in pitch black conditions will be give yourself the chance of seeing the full spectrum of glows, from bright and intense colours to the very faintest glowing older stains.
+- Not searching in complete darkness – although obvious, only by searching in pitch black conditions will you be giving yourself the best chance of seeing the full spectrum of glows at their brightest, from vivid and intense colours to the very faintest glows from older stains.

 - Not searching in the right areas – sometimes you’ll smell the stains yet see nothing.
 This could well be because you simply have not looked around hard enough!
 Pets can appear to be very creative with where they urinate.
 Cats in particular can sometimes pee in the most seemingly unlikely places, such as on book shelves, behind doors and under tables or settees.